IJNikhil/TrainerSamay/README.md

 ## 📸 App Screenshots (Laptop/Desktop Views)

-All screenshots below showcase the Trainer Calendar App’s interface on laptop/desktop screens, providing a clear view of the user experience on larger devices.
+All screenshots below showcase the TrainerSamay App’s interface on laptop/desktop screens, providing a clear view of the user experience on larger devices.

 ---